IBM/nz-lab/docs/nz-02-WebConsole.md

 Enter the following SQL statement (4) and click **Run** (5) to execute the query.

-!!! abstract ""
+!!! abstract "Input:"
-    ```bash
+    ```
     SELECT SUM(L_QUANTITY), AVG(L_TAX) FROM LINEITEM WHERE EXTRACT(MONTH
     FROM L_SHIPDATE) = 4
     ```

 ![Image](nz-images/nz-02-WebConsole/media/image18.png)

-Note: Typically you terminate the SQL statement with a semicolon (;).
-In this example omit the semicolon (reason: issue with Plan Graph when using a semicolon, next step).
+Note: Typically you terminate the SQL statement with a semicolon (`;`).
+In
+	this example omit the semicolon (reason: issue with Plan Graph when using a semicolon, next step).
 The result is displayed on the right side of the page:

 ![Image](nz-images/nz-02-WebConsole/media/image19.png)